 Example of tree protection fencing and signage

 A Tree Protection Plan is required when development or construction activities are to occur on within six meters of a public tree.
-View the Tree Protection Plan Guide to help you step by step in protecting Calgary's trees.
+View the Tree Protection Plan Guide or the Tree Protection Plans for Capital Projects Guide to help you step by step in protecting Calgary's trees.
+In addition to having a Tree Protection Plan, be sure to know the tree requirements for newly constructed homes.

 Why do I need a Tree Protection Plan?